CENSUY/kamera-phis/README.md

 </div>

 <div align="center">
-  <strong>This WebCamPhishing module/script is based only on my knowledge, and please use this only on educational purposes and also WebCamPhishing is created to help           in penetration testing and ethical hacking it's not responsible for any misuse or illegal purposes.</strong>
+  <strong>This kamera-phis module/script is based only on my knowledge, and please use this only on educational purposes and also WebCamPhishing is created to help           in penetration testing and ethical hacking it's not responsible for any misuse or illegal purposes.</strong>
 </div>

 <br />